Lomi Composter Review: A Sustainable Solution To Food Waste

 How does the Lomi compost machine work?

-The science behind the Lomi compost machine
+The science behind this compost machine

-The Lomi composting process uses heat and abrasion to break down food waste and packaging, and it’s all done within a small machine that mimics natural composting at every stage, just much faster.
+There are some impressive engineering and biological sciences going into the design of this machine, and how it operates.
+The Lomi composting process uses heat and abrasion to break down unwanted food and compostable packaging, and it’s all done within a small machine that mimics natural composting at every stage, just much faster.

 The first stage of Lomi’s composting process is grinding, which creates smaller food pieces that are easier for microorganisms to break down.